Larsen Ice Shelf: Breakup

 The Larsen disintegration events were unusual by past standards.
 Typically, ice shelves lose mass by iceberg calving and by melting at their upper and lower surfaces.
 The disintegration events were linked by The Independent newspaper in 2005 to ongoing climate warming in the Antarctic Peninsula, about 0.5˚C (0.9˚F) per decade since the late 1940s.
 According to a paper published in Journal of Climate in 2006, the peninsula at Faraday station warmed by 2.94˚C (5.3˚F) from 1951 to 2004, much faster than Antarctica as a whole and faster than the global trend; anthropogenic global warming causes this localized warming through a strengthening of the winds circling the Antarctic.

 Larsen A

 The Larsen A ice shelf disintegrated in January 1995.
+It was an ice shelf near the Prince Gustav Ice Shelf, extending from Cape Longing to Robertson Island, and merged with Larsen B at Seal Nunataks.
+It was relatively stable and around 4000 km^2 from 1961, until around the 1980s, when large calving resulted in eventual collapse.